Franklin Guest Smith: Continued career

 Smith continued his army service after the Civil War, primarily in the western United States.
 This service included American Indian Wars campaigns against the Cheyenne, Sioux, Bannock, and Apache peoples.
 He received promotion to captain in 1867 and major in 1891.
 Smith also served in several coastal artillery assignments, and was the longtime commander of Battery F, 4th Artillery.

-From 1893 to 1908, except for his Spanish–American War in 1898, Smith was secretary and member of the Chickamauga and Chattanooga National Military Park Commission.
+From 1893 to 1908, except for his Spanish–American War service in 1898, Smith was secretary and member of the Chickamauga and Chattanooga National Military Park Commission.
 Smith was one of the lead planners of the Chattanooga National Cemetery, and a monument in his honor was erected there to commemorate his efforts.
 Smith received promotion to lieutenant colonel in 1898.

 During the Spanish–American War, Smith served first as artillery inspector for the army's Department of the South.
-He was subsequently appointed to command a siege train of 100 cannons that was organized in Tampa, Florida for deployment to Havana, but the war ended before Smith's command could depart for Cuba.
+He was subsequently appointed to command a siege train of 100 cannons that was organized in Tampa, Florida, for deployment to Havana, but the war ended before Smith's command could depart for Cuba.
 After the war, he resumed his duties at Chickamauga and Chattanooga.

 In 1901, Smith was promoted to colonel.
 From November 1902 until August 1903, Smith was commander of the Artillery District of Portland, Maine.
 On August 3, 1903, he was promoted to brigadier general as the result of a federal law permitting still-serving Civil War veterans to be advanced one grade prior to retiring.
 He retired from the army on August 4, but continued to serve at Chickamauga and Chattanooga.
 He retired from this position in 1908.